n8urm8/4x-convex/docs/README.md

-# Welcome to Convex SaaS Documentation
+# Welcome to Astral Ascendency Documentation

-Convex SaaS is a lightweight, feature-rich, and production-ready starter for your next SaaS application.
+Astral Ascendency is a lightweight, feature-rich, and production-ready starter for your next SaaS application.

 # Highlights